varrockbank/yew/README.md

 I hope to offload the cognitive overload by "writing the data to disk".
-This "second brain" and "personal knowledge management system" includes a few different workflows / flow states which require different data structures.
+This "second brain" and "personal knowledge management system" includes a few different workflows / flow states / spaces which require different data structures.

 1. workflow: journaling